Finite-sample analysis of M-estimators using self-concordance: High-dimensional setup

-On the other hand, our results can be compared to those in~\cite{van2012quasi} who establish the rate~$O(\lambda\s)$ for the~$\ell_1$-error and~$O(\lambda^2 s)$ for the prediction error (see their Theorems~5.2 and~7.3), addressing a larger class of models including GLMs with non-canonical link functions and general convex robust losses.
-However, in order to control the precision of the local quadratic approximations of the risk,~\cite{van2012quasi} assumes that~$\ell''(Y,X^\T\theta_*)$ is bounded from below (Conditions~A4 and B), which can only be guaranteed by assuming that~$\theta_*$ is bounded in~$\ell_1$-norm.
-Thus, the results of~\cite{van2012quasi} do not address the case of unbounded parameter.
-Remarkably, these results have a similar requirement for the sample size to scale as~$\Omega(\s^2 \log d)$. \begin{proof}[\textit{\textbf{Proof (of Theorem~\ref{th:crb-sparse-fake})}}]
+On the other hand, our results can be compared to those in~\cite{van2012quasi} who establish the rate~$O(\lambda\s)$ for the~$\ell_1$-error and~$O(\lambda^2 \s)$ for the prediction error (see their Theorems~5.2 and~7.3), addressing a larger class of models including GLMs with non-canonical link functions, and general convex robust losses.
+However, in order to control the precision of the local quadratic approximations of the risk, the authors of~\cite{van2012quasi} assume that~$\ell''(Y,X^\T\theta_*)$ is bounded from below (Conditions~A4 and B), which can only be guaranteed by assuming that~$\theta_*$ is bounded in~$\ell_1$-norm.
+Thus, their results do not address the case of unbounded parameter.
+Remarkably, these results similarly require the sample size to scale as~$\Omega(\s^2 \log d)$.